Hibernate Dialect Considerations

 strategy for auto-generated keys.

-For full details, see Auto Generating Keys.
+For full details, see page on Auto-Generating Keys.

 Customizing Behavior